BranDenn/SvelDocs/src/lib/markdown/configuration/styling.md

 You can modifiy the msdx blueprint components directly to update their styling.
 This can be done with the html class attribute, or by adding a style block within that component.
 To read more about blueprints, head [here](/docs/configuration/markdown#blueprints).

+<Alert type="warning">Avoid using :global() styles scoped within these components as they may not work in production.</Alert>

 #### docs.css

 You can also apply styling within the `src/routes/[...slug=docs]/docs.css` file.
 This is imported only in the `src/routes/[...slug=docs]/+page.svelte` file.
 This can be more useful to apply styles to multiple attributes, such as making all headings bold.

 ## Components